fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 ## 2. Clone the repository

-After step 1, you will land on your forked repo page, here you will see a `<>` button marked in green, click on it and copy the URL.
+*- After step 1, you will land on your forked repo page, here you will see a `<>` button marked in green, click on it.
+*- Then click on the `double square` (highlighted in red below) to copy the URL.

 <img width="411" alt="Screenshot 2023-05-29 at 11 47 49" src="https://github.com/fernandezbaptiste/Your-First-Contribution/assets/83458751/4a0f5bbc-854a-4df0-845d-fa8266414264">

+*- Open your terminal
-Open your terminal and through it move to a folder of your choice. 📁 Then run the following git command:
+*- Use your terminal to move to a folder where you want to put the cloned project - using more technical language, this is called moving to a directory of your choice. 📁
+*- Then run the following git command:

 `git clone "url you just copied"`